-Cost of sales: Cost of sales decreased by approximately 6% to \$54.0 million during the nine months ended October 31, 2023, from \$57.4 million during the nine months ended October 31, 2022.
-The decrease in cost of sales is due to improvements in procurement and manufacturing efficiencies and normalization of costs for commodities.
+Cost of sales: Cost of sales decreased by approximately 6% to \$54.0 million during the nine months ended October 31, 2023, from \$57.4 million during the nine months ended October 31, 2022 April 30, 2023.
+The decrease in cost of sales is primarily due to improvements in procurement and manufacturing efficiencies and normalization of costs for commodities.